jnpaulson/IntroDataSci/projects/project_1.md

   head()
 {% endhighlight %}

-There is more information about this here: [https://cran.r-project.org/web/packages/dplyr/vignettes/databases.html](https://cran.r-project.org/web/packages/dplyr/vignettes/databases.html)
+There is more information about `dplyr` database connections here: [https://cran.r-project.org/web/packages/dplyr/vignettes/databases.html](https://cran.r-project.org/web/packages/dplyr/vignettes/databases.html).
+Be sure to read carefully the section on lazy evaluation and the purpose of the `collect` function.

 3) Using the `RSQLite` R package: